-By the time you get to this page, you should have one or more ".epub" files on your computer, phone, or tablet.
+At this point, you should have one or more ".epub" files on your computer, phone, or tablet.

 The Google Play Books app is available on various phones and tablets.
 You can upload and read EPUB-formatted books using this app.
 See: this article on uploading EPUB books into the Google Play Books app.
 In addition, Google Play Books is available on browsers using a computer.
 Go to the link: to upload and read EPUB books on the Google Play Books website.
 You must have a Google account to use this service.